The Faith Journey of The Deise People

-What was different about this request is the format of the book in question.
+What was different about this request for The Faith Journey of The Deise People is the format of the book in question.
 Most of our customers order what are called perfect bound books or booklets from us.
 This is where the pages of the book are glued to the spine.

 Monsignor Olden had a vision and it was of what’s referred to as a casebound book, or what is otherwise known as a “coffee table” book.

 With casebound books individual sections of pages are sewn together and then attached to the spine of the book.
 This is a far more time intensive and demanding process than with any other form of book binding.

 One of the reasons why Monsignor Olden wanted this type of book is because casebound books last far longer – often hundreds of years, and they also open flat, making them far easier to read.
 All church Bibles are casebound, so we can assume the Monsignor took at least some inspiration from that source.